 In Dec, our volunteers took 10 angels (two seniors and eight children) from the Angel Tree and purchased gifts for them.

-This November, we hosted an event to raise hundreds of items for the homeless (and a few thousand dollars we weren't expecting)!
+This November, we hosted LOVE, a cocktail party for good, where we collected hundreds of items for those experiencing homelessness (and a few thousand dollars we weren't expecting)! [see photos]

 In October, we Trick-or-Treated for the food bank and collected 788 pounds of food and $36 for the Utah Food Bank.